-Chevron teams up with Open Goal Project and Fresno FC to offer local youth soccer training and STEM learning
+Chevron teams up with Open Goal Project and the Los Angeles Football Club to offer local youth soccer training and STEM learning

 The program is designed to help ensure all children have access to youth soccer at a time when income disparity can limit youth from competing in the sport they love.

-“Chevron is thrilled to partner with Open Goal Project and Fresno FC” said Megan Lopez, policy, government and public affairs representative for Chevron.
+“Chevron is thrilled to partner with Open Goal Project for the Chevron Soccer Academy” said Rod Spackman, Manager Corporate Affairs for Chevron.
 “Students will not only learn technical aspects of soccer, but the science behind it as well, which we believe is a motivator to pursuing a career in STEM.”

-Fresno FC is part of the United Soccer League.
+LAFC is part of Major League Soccer.
 Their inaugural season launched in March 2018.

-The boys clinic will take place on September 22 at Chukchansi Park and the girls clinic will take place on September 23 at Fresno State with a focus on standard game play and strategy.
-The Chevron Soccer Academy will also host a boys and girls tournament on October 6, which is also open to players ages 9-18.
+The girls clinic will take place on March 23 and the boys clinic will take place on March 24.
+Both events will take place at CSU LA with a focus on standard game play and strategy.
 Participants will also have an opportunity to hear from current and/or former professional players.